ecfeed/ecfeed.csharp/README.md

 ## Examples

-The methods, used in the tutorial, should be available in a welcome model, created during the registration process at 'ecfeed.com'.
-It the model is not there, it can be imported from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).
+Methods, used in the tutorial, are available in a welcome model, created during the registration process at the 'ecfeed.com' webpage.
+It the model is missing (e.g. it has been deleted by the user), it can be imported from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```C#
 using System;